Swedz/Little-Big-Redstone/src/main/resources/assets/little_big_redstone/guide/floppy_disks.md

 	</PaddedBox>
 </FloatingColumn>

-Floppy disks allow you to store the circuit in a [Microchip](microchips.md) and then program it onto another microchip with ease.
+Floppy disks allow you to store the program in a [Microchip](microchips.md) and then install it onto another microchip with ease.

-By pressing **<KeyBind id="key.sneak" />** + **<KeyBind id="key.use" />** on a microchip while holding a floppy disk, it will store the microchip's circuit into the floppy disk.
+By pressing **<KeyBind id="key.sneak" />** + **<KeyBind id="key.use" />** on a microchip while holding a floppy disk, it will store the microchip's program into the floppy disk.

-Once a circuit has been stored in the floppy disk, you can press **<KeyBind id="key.use" />** on a microchip to install it, given that you have the logic components and redstone bits necessary.
-Items in [Logic Arrays](logic_arrays.md) count as items in your inventory for the sake of installing circuits.
-The items required to install the circuit will display above the hotbar when looking at a microchip with a floppy disk in hand.
+Once a program has been stored in the floppy disk, you can press **<KeyBind id="key.use" />** on a microchip to install it, given that you have the logic components and redstone bits necessary.
+Items in [Logic Arrays](logic_arrays.md) count as items in your inventory for the sake of installing programs.
+The items required to install the program will display above the hotbar when looking at a microchip with a floppy disk in hand.

 Circuits can be saved and loaded to and from your local computer too!
 Open the menu for this by pressing **<KeyBind id="key.use" />** while holding a floppy disk (and not looking at a microchip).
-The "Save" button will save the currently stored circuit to a file with the name you provide in the "Program Name" text box.
-The "Load" button will load the circuit from the file with the name provided in the "Circuit Name" text box.
-If there is not an existing file for this name, the "Load" button will not be clickable.
-Saved circuits are stored in the **/little_big_redstone/microchips** directory in your game directory.
+The "Save" button will save the currently stored program to a file with the name you provide in the "Program Name" text box.
+Similarly, the "Load" button will load the program from the file with the name provided.
+If there is not an existing file with this name, the "Load" button will not be clickable.
+Saved programs are stored in the **/little_big_redstone/microchips** directory in your game directory.
 These files are accessible across worlds and servers.